 American Navy ships shown: USS Alabama, Comte de Grasse, Flying Fish, Sea Leopard, Sea Robin, Sellers, Shiloh, Skipjack, Ticonderoga, Tigrone, Trepang, and others.

 Other naval ships shown: FGS Augsburg, HNLMS Banckert, HMS Danae, HMS Dido, HMS London, HNoMS Narvik, FGS Rommel, HNLMS Van Nes, and others.
-Section corrected May 16, 2018.
+Section revised December 29, 2018.

 ELEVEN PHOTOS IN THIS SECTION BY KEN DAVY